-In this post, we’ll review Disney’s Yacht Club Resort, a deluxe resort at Disney World situated in the Boardwalk area between Epcot and Hollywood Studios.
+In this post, we’ll review Disney’s Yacht Club Resort, a deluxe resort at Disney World situated in the Boardwalk area between EPCOT and Hollywood Studios.
 We’ll cover everything you need to know, from pricing to transportation to special perks.
 Read on to learn all about Yacht Club at Disney World!

 The Basics of Disney’s Yacht Club Resort

-The Yacht Club is a deluxe level hotel at Walt Disney World in the Epcot Resorts Area.
+The Yacht Club is a deluxe level hotel at Walt Disney World in the EPCOT Resorts Area.
 Deluxe resorts are Disney’s best hotels.
 If you’re considering Yacht Club, you may want to read some of our other posts.
 We have a ranking of the best Disney World deluxe resorts.
 We also have a guide to all the hotels of Walt Disney World.

 And here are our reviews of all the deluxe resorts (links open in new tabs):